 - Drink FREE in Las Vegas: Lucky for you, LavishVegas knows where all the special events are that include free drinks and open bars.
 These free offers are at some of the hottest clubs and bars on the strip.
 Events are added without much notice.
 Check our bar page before and during your visit.
 Login with your Facebook account to review the special offers.

 - Stroll the Strip: Besides the different resorts’ impressive architecture, you’ll see dozens of sidewalk performers who attempt to entertain the masses and pose for pictures dressed up as celebrities or popular characters such as the Minions from Despicable Me or Star Wars’ Chewbacca.
 FYI – they ask for tips.
-Walking the Strip you will almost certainly leave you hungry and thirsty.
+Walking the Strip will almost certainly leave you feeling hungry and thirsty.
 Use our interactive mobile map for walk times and to find nearby restaurants, bars and activities.

 - Visit Red Rock: Located about 19 miles from the Strip, Red Rock Canyon is one of the most impressive sights in the Las Vegas Valley.
 The National Conservation Area features nineteen different trails for hiking.
 They range from easy one-hour strolls to difficult five-hour climbs, providing different views and ways to experience the reserve.
 While the hikes themselves are free, the land is owned and operated by the U.S. Department of the Interior.
 They charge a very reasonable, flat rate per vehicle.

 For help or question, please leave a comment at the bottom of the page.